kilianc/rtail/README.md

 **The `rtail` approach is very simple:**
 * pipe something into `rtail` using [UNIX I/O redirection](http://www.westwind.com/reference/os-x/commandline/pipes.html) [[2]](http://www.codecoffee.com/tipsforlinux/articles2/042.html)
 * broadcast every line using UDP
-* `rtail-server`, **if listening**, will dispatch the stream into your browser, using [socket.io](http://socket.io/).
+* `rtail-server`, **if listening**, will dispatch the stream into your browser, using [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

-`rtail` is a realtime debugging and monitoring tool, which can display multiple aggregate streams via a modern web interface. **There is no persistent layer, nor does the tool store any data**.
-If you need a persistent layer, use something like [loggly](https://www.loggly.com/).
+`rtail` is a realtime debugging and monitoring tool, which can display multiple aggregate streams via a modern web interface. **As of this branch there is still no persistent layer** — history is a bounded in-memory ring per stream.
+Durable Parquet-backed storage and SQL search are the next milestones; see [the proposal](docs/proposal-logging-system.md).

 ## Examples